fabian-gubler/bachelor-thesis/README.md

 # 4. Finalization
 Formulation of notes into first draft of the final paper, which will then be revised and improved upon.
 - Duration: 3 Weeks

-# Completed tasks
-The following lists the milestones and their tasks that are sucessfully completed.